 Pedro de la Rosa

 Spanish racing driver Pedro de la Rosa spent most of his career in Formula One, recording 104 starts between 1999 and 2012, but he was able to complete only four full seasons.
 De la Rosa raced with five different F1 teams (Arrows, Jaguar, McLaren, Sauber, HRT), scoring just one podium, the second place at 2006 Hungarian Grand Prix with McLaren-Mercedes.

-He was born on 24th of February, 1971 in Barcelona.
+He was born on February 24, 1971, in Barcelona.
 As a boy, Pedro was very interested in cars and racing but unlike most of his colleagues, he didn’t drive karting.
 De la Rosa started his career in radio-controlled cars and won three consecutive national titles from 1983 to 1985.
 He also was a double European champion in 1983 and 1984 and vice-champion in the 1986 world championship.